Formal adoption of the reviewed and revised High Weald Area of Outstanding Natural Beauty Management Plan 2019-24.

 Areas of Kent which fall into the HWAONB include Tunbridge Wells, Sevenoaks, Ashford and Tonbridge & Malling.
 Matthew Balfour represents KCC on the HWAONB Joint Advisory Committee.

-The proposed decision will be considered at the Environment and Transport Cabinet Committee on 19 March 2019.
+The proposed decision was considered at the Environment and Transport Cabinet Committee on 19 March 2019.

 Financial implications: KCC provides an annual contribution of £9.5k to the High Weald AONB Unit.